mkosir/typescript-style-guide/README.md

 # Coding Guidelines - TypeScript & React

-Coding guidelines as set of conventions (sometimes arbitrary) and best practices used to create consistent, maintainable code.
+Brief coding guidelines as set of conventions (sometimes arbitrary) and best practices used to create consistent, maintainable code.

 Guidelines assume, but are not limited to tech stack: